didriknielsen/survae_flows/README.md

 #### Example 1: Normalizing Flow

-We can construct a simple *normalizing flow* for 2d data by stacking 4 coupling layers.
+We can construct a simple *normalizing flow* by stacking **bijective transformations**.
+In this case, we model 2d data using a flow of 4 affine coupling layers.

 ```python
 import torch.nn as nn